Philipp Grubauer: Washington Capitals (2011–2018)

 Grubauer returned to the ice for the first time since his bout with mononucleosis at the Capitals' 2011–12 season development camp.
 He reported that he had lost 20 pounds while ill.
 Following training camp in September, Grubauer was assigned to the South Carolina Stingrays, the ECHL affiliate of the Capitals.
 Grubauer was recalled to the American Hockey League (AHL)'s Hershey Bears on 12 October 2011, but did not play any games and returned to the Stingrays on 23 October.
 On 8 November 2011, the ECHL announced that Grubauer had been named the Reebok Hockey ECHL Goaltender of the Week for the week of 31 October to 6 November, as Grubauer went 3–0–0 with one shutout, a 1.00 GAA and a .960 save percentage during that span.
 Grubauer was named the ECHL's Goaltender of the Month for November.
 In eight games with the Stingrays in November, he went 6–1–1 with one shutout, a 1.73 GAA and a .935 save percentage.
-Grubauer was named ECHL Rookie of the Month in January and at the conclusion of the season, was named to the ECHL All-Rookie Team for 2011–12.
+Grubauer was named ECHL Rookie of the Month in January and, at the conclusion of the season, was named to the ECHL All-Rookie Team for 2011–12.

 In the 2012–13 season, the Washington Capitals' ECHL affiliation became the Reading Royals.
-Grubauer split the season between Reading and Hershey, moving up to Hershey when the NHL ended their lockout and when goaltender Braden Holtby was promoted to Washington full-time for the 2012–13 season.
+Grubauer split the season between Reading and Hershey, moving up to Hershey when the NHL ended its lockout and when goaltender Braden Holtby was promoted to Washington full-time for the 2012–13 season.
 On 23 February 2013, Grubauer recorded his first AHL shutout, making 40 saves in a 3–0 victory over the Adirondack Phantoms.
 A few days later, on 27 February 2013, Grubauer made his NHL debut with the Capitals in relief of Holtby in a 4–1 loss to the Philadelphia Flyers, stopping all 14 shots faced in just over 25 minutes of play.
 Grubauer made his first NHL start on 9 March 2013, in a 5–2 loss to the New York Islanders.
 He faced 45 shots in the game, stopping 40.